mnit-rtmc/iris/docs/action_plans.md

 ### Conditions

-These are conditions which can trigger a phase change.
+There are several conditions which can trigger a phase change.
+Each condition has parameters which may include keywords for **Field**, **Mode** or **Period**.
+As parameters, these keywords may be abbreviated, as long as they match a unique prefix (_e.g._ `occupancy` could be shortened to `occ`).

 <details>
 <summary>Hold Time</summary>

-Triggers when the plan has been in `from_phase` for longer than the hold time.
+Condition triggers when the plan has been in `from_phase` for longer than the hold time.

 **Parameters**: `s`, `mm::ss` or `HH:mm:ss`